juftin/homelab/docs/index.md

 project that allows you to deploy a variety of services to your homelab.

-At the root of this repository is a `docker-compose.yaml` file that defines the entire homelab project - collections of services are broken out into their own subdirectories inside of the `stacks` directory.
-Under each stack, every service gets its own subdirectory and a singular `docker-compose.yaml` file (`stacks/media-center/plex/docker-compose.yaml`).
-Using the `include` directive in the docker compose files, we create a single stack from the top level that deploys everything.
+At the root of this repository is a `docker-compose.yaml` file that defines the entire homelab project - it uses the `include` directive to pull in individual service docker compose files from the `stacks` directory.
+Ultimately a single docker compose stack is created that deploys everything.

 ```text
 .